chertoGUN/cuckoo-sandbox/README.md

 These notes are originally sourced from [here](https://gist.github.com/braimee/bf570a62f53f71bad1906c6e072ce993#file-mostly_painless_cuckoo_sandbox_install-md) with updates as applicable

+The shell script is originally sources from [here](https://github.com/NVISO-BE/SEC599/blob/master/cuckoo-install.sh)

+With thanks to all contributors!

 # How to Build a Cuckoo Sandbox Malware Analysis System
 I had a heck of a time getting a Cuckoo sandbox running, and below I hope to help you get one up and running relatively quickly by detailing out the steps and gotchas I stumbled across along the way.
 I mention this in the references at the end of this gist, but what you see here is *heavily* influenced by [this article from Nviso](https://blog.nviso.be/2018/04/12/painless-cuckoo-sandbox-installation/)